-- Visual and Spatial Distractions – This includes inappropriate floor and step covering patterns and designs; unsafe designs; designs which have the effect of camouflage by concealing, confusing and distorting the appearance of shapes and locations in changes in elevation such as steps and platforms while also making it visually difficult to identify whether or not there are obstacles and objects in the walkway; the absence of visual cues; and rich views which are combined with changes in views.
+- Visual and Spatial Distractions – This includes inappropriate floor and step covering patterns and designs; unsafe designs; designs that have the effect of camouflage by concealing, confusing and distorting the appearance of shapes and locations in changes in elevation such as steps and platforms while also making it visually difficult to identify whether or not there are obstacles and objects in the walkway; the absence of visual cues; and rich views which are combined with changes in views.

-- Physical Obstacles – Poorly located electrical cords; poorly placed and poorly shaped doors; door stops; and poor furniture placement.
+- Physical Obstacles – Poorly located electrical cords; poorly placed and poorly shaped doors; doorstops; and poor furniture placement.

-- Pedestrian Traffic which includes changes in passageway pedestrian capacities, flow rates and route selections that occur due to factors that alter flow rates and choice.
+- Pedestrian Traffic includes changes in passageway pedestrian capacities, flow rates and route selections that occur due to factors that alter flow rates and choice.

 An experienced slip and fall attorney will know to evaluate these elements when reviewing your case to determine if liability exists and the likelihood of successfully prosecuting your case.
 Besides evaluating these items your attorney will evaluate if the conditions are:

-- Obvious – This is situation where the property owner is negligent because they should have known about the dangerous condition.
+- Obvious – This is a situation where the property owner is negligent because they should have known about the dangerous condition.

 - Hidden (a hole in the lawn covered by grass)

-- Temporary - the amount of time that the condition existed before the slip and fall occurred is important.
-If the spill occurred just before the accident, then the property owner may not be liable for injury.
+- Temporary – the amount of time that the condition existed before the slip and fall occurred is important.
+If the spill occurred just before the accident, then the property owner may not be liable for the injury.
 This is because the owner could not have known about the spill and would not have been able to do anything about it before the slip and fall.
 If the substance was present for some period of time before the incident, occurred in an area frequent to spills, then the owner may be liable, even if they did not know about the condition before it occurred.

 Quick Slip And Fall Facts: